git-town/git-town/website/src/commands/sync.md

 The `--dry-run` parameter allows to test-drive this command.
 It prints the Git commands that would be run but doesn't execute them.

-The `--no-push` argument temporarily omits all pushes of local commits to their tracking branch.
+The `--no-push` argument disables all pushes of local commits to their tracking branch.

 ### Configuration